Spreads In Tarot – How Cards Are Used In Tarot

 Peace of mind

-So this represents the hidden side of the things.
+So, this represents the hidden side of things.

-So it is a very good form of tarot reading because in this reading, you can confirm the reading by giving predictions about the past of the person.
+So, it is a very good form of tarot reading because, in this reading, you can confirm the reading by giving predictions about the person’s past.

-If you employ the nine card spread, then you can tell, “Okay, in the past you were thinking like this.
+If you employ the nine-card spread, you can tell, ‘Okay, in the past, you were thinking like this.
+You had these aspirations, and deep into your mind, you felt like this.’

-So that person now can relate to it and say, “Yes, I felt like that.”
+So that person now can relate to it and say, ‘Yes, I felt like that.’
+Or ‘No, I didn’t feel like that.’

-These are your thoughts, or these are your aspirations and what do you want to achieve in future?
+These are your thoughts or aspirations, and what do you want to achieve in the future?

 What are your aspirations?